kaplan81/rick-morty-pwa-workbox/README.md

 You should create this file in the `src` folder.
 The `build` script will take care of copying it to the `dist` public folder.

-Using your manifest your web app can:
+Using your manifest your web app should:

 * Tell the browser you want your app to open in a `standalone` window.
 * Define `/index.html` as the opened page when the app is first launched.